-- 2.4.b.
-The program director must have a current appointment as a member of the anesthesiology faculty at the primary clinical site.
+- 2.4.a.
+The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Anesthesiology or the American Osteopathic Board of Anesthesiology, or subspecialty qualifications that are acceptable to the Review Committee.
+(Core) - 2.4.b.
+The program director must have privileges to practice critical care medicine and procedures relevant to the practice of critical care medicine.
 (Core) - 2.4.c.
-The program director must demonstrate completion of an adult cardiothoracic anesthesiology fellowship, or at least five years of participation in a clinical adult cardiothoracic anesthesiology fellowship as a faculty member.
+The program director must have current appointment as a member of the anesthesiology faculty at the primary clinical site.
 (Core) - 2.4.d.
-The program director must have current certification in advanced perioperative transesophageal echocardiography (TEE) by the National Board of Echocardiography (NBE).
-(Core) - 2.4.d.1.
-The program director must demonstrate participation in the NBE's Maintenance of Certification in Echocardiography (MOCE) process.
+The program director must demonstrate ongoing academic achievements with appropriate dissemination, including publications, the development of educational programs, or the conduct of research.
 (Core) - 2.4.e.
-The program director must demonstrate ongoing academic achievements appropriate to the subspecialty, including publications, the development of educational programs, or the conduct of research.
+The program director must have at least three years of post-fellowship experience in the care of critically ill patients.
 (Core) - 2.4.f.
-The program director must devote at least 50 percent of the program director's clinical, educational, administrative, and academic time to adult cardiothoracic anesthesiology.
-(Core) - 2.4.g.
-The program director must have privileges to perform peri-operative TEE.
+The program director must devote at least 50 percent of the program director's clinical, educational, administrative, and academic time to critical care medicine.

 (Core)